saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 You'll need to add these configurations to the [capabilities](https://www.selenium.dev/selenium/docs/api/javascript/module/selenium-webdriver/index_exports_Capabilities.html) or [options](https://www.selenium.dev/documentation/en/driver_idiosyncrasies/driver_specific_capabilities/) classes.

 - **W3C WebDriver Capabilities**: Required for any test using Selenium or Appium to communicate with the browser.
 W3C WebDriver capabilities are universal capabilities for any test, and are usually combined with additional capabilities.
-See [W3C WebDriver Capabilities Support](/dev/w3c-webdriver-capabilities) for more information.
+See the [official W3C Recommendations website](https://www.w3.org/TR/webdriver1/#capabilities) for more information.
 - **Sauce Labs Capabilities**: Needed for running a test on the Sauce Labs Cloud, with different possible sets for different environments.
 Though there aren't any capabilities required, you will need to [configure the endpoint URL](/basics/data-center-endpoints) and should pass the test name and status as capabilities to the remote webdriver.
 - **Appium Capabilities**: Required for tests using Appium on mobile apps and Appium on mobile web browsers.
 - **Browser-Specific Capabilities**: Optional, browser-specific Sauce Labs capabilities.